On Peterson's open problem and representations of the general linear groups: Introduction and statement of results

-which is related to the geometrical transfer $tr_d: \pi_*^{\mathbb S}(B(\mathbb Z/2)^{\times d}_+)\to \pi_{*}^{\mathbb S}(\mathbb S^0)$ of the stable homotopy of spheres.
-More explicitly, $tr_d$ induces $Tr_d$ at the $E^{2}$-term of the Adams spectral sequence \cite{J.A}.
-Singer \cite{W.S1} has pointed out the non-trivial value of $Tr_d$ by proving that it is an isomorphism for $d\leq 2.$ In 1993, by using a basis consisting of the all the classes represented by certain polynomials in $\mathscr P_3$, Boardman showed in \cite{J.B} that $Tr_3$ is also an isomorphism.
-Thus, we can see that $Tr_d$ is a monomorphism in positive degrees of $\mathbb Z/2 \otimes_{GL_d}P_{\mathcal A_2}H_{*}(B(\mathbb Z/2)^{\times d})$ for $d\leq 3.$ Through these events, the $d$-th transfer homomorphism can be considered as a useful tool in the study of the groups $\mbox{Ext}_{\mathcal{A}_2}^{d, d+*}(\mathbb Z/2, \mathbb Z/2).$ Many mathematicians then investigated Singer's algebraic transfer (see Bruner et. al. \cite{B.H.H}, Ch\ohorn n and H\`a \cite{C.Ha}, Crossley \cite{M.C2}, M.H.
-L\ecircumflex~\cite{L.H}, H\uhorn ng \cite{V.H}, Minami \cite{N.M}, Nam \cite{T.N2}, the present author \cite{D.P1, D.P, D.P2, D.P4, D.P5, D.P6, D.P7, D.P10}, Sum \cite{N.S, N.S5, N.S6, N.S4} and others).
-In \cite{W.S1}, by using the invariant theory, Singer also showed that $Tr_d$ is an isomorphism for $d = 4$ in a range of internal degrees.
-However, he proved that $Tr_5$ is not an epimorphism when acting on $\mathbb Z/2 \otimes_{GL_5}P_{\mathcal A_2}H_{9}(B(\mathbb Z/2)^{\times 5}).$ Later, he gave a conjecture that {\it $Tr_d$ is a monomorphism for any positive integer $d$}.
-The conjecture is still open in general.
+Singer \cite{W.S1} points out the non-trivial value of $Tr_d$ by proving that it is an isomorphism for $d\leq 2.$ In 1993, by using a basis consisting of the all the classes represented by certain polynomials in $\mathscr P_3$, Boardman indicated in \cite{J.B} that $Tr_3$ is also an isomorphism.
+Through these events, the Singer cohomological transfer can be viewed as an useful tool in the study of the $d$-th cohomology groups of the Steenrod algebra.
+Many mathematicians then investigated this transfer map (see Bruner et. al. \cite{B.H.H}, Ch\ohorn n and H\`a \cite{C.Ha}, Crossley \cite{M.C2}, H\`a \cite{L.H}, H\uhorn ng \cite{V.H}, Minami \cite{N.M}, Nam \cite{T.N2}, the present author \cite{D.P2, D.P3, D.P3-1, D.P5, D.P6, D.P7, D.P8, D.P9, D.P9-1, D.P10, D.P11, D.P12}, Sum \cite{N.S, N.S5, N.S6, N.S4} and others).
+In \cite{W.S1}, using the invariant theory, Singer claims that $Tr_d$ is an isomorphism for $d = 4$ in a range of internal degrees, but $Tr_5$ is not an epimorphism.
+Afterwards, he gave a hypothesis that {\it the transfer $Tr_d$ is a monomorphism for any positive integer $d$}.
+This prediction is currently still open for arbitrary $d > 4.$

 For a non-negative integer $n,$ let $(\mathscr P_d)_n$ be the subspace of $\mathscr P_d$ consisting of all the homogeneous polynomials of degree $n$ in $\mathscr P_d.$ Denote by $(Q\mathscr P_d)_n$ the subspace of $Q\mathscr P_d$ consisting of all the classes represented by the homogeneous polynomials in $(\mathscr P_d)_n.$ One of the extremely useful tools for computing the hit problem and studying Singer's transfer is the Kameko squaring operation \cite{M.K} $(\widetilde {Sq^0_*})_{(d, 2n+d)}: (Q\mathscr P_d)_{2n+d} \to (Q\mathscr P_d)_n,$ which is an epimorphism of $\mathbb Z/2(GL_d)$-modules.
 We refer to Sect.\ref{s2} for its precise meaning.
 Let $\mu(n)$ denote the smallest number $u$ such that $\alpha(n + u)\leq u,$ where $\alpha(k)$ is the number of $1$'s in the dyadic expansion of the positive integer $k.$ By Kameko \cite{M.K}, if $\mu(2n+d) = d,$ then $(\widetilde {Sq^0_*})_{(d, 2n+d)}$ is an $\mathbb Z/2(GL_d)$-module isomorphism.